Back

 The architecture of a marketing campaign is best presented visually to illustrate the touchpoints along that journey.
 The BASE3 model provides a visual chart that can be used for this purpose.

-The marketing campaign architecture diagram below illustrates a campaign that includes a LinkedIn event that is co-branded and promoted by Wilder, in partnership with Skoop, a personalized video app available on Google Apps.
+The diagram below illustrates a campaign that includes a LinkedIn event that is co-branded and promoted by Wilder, in partnership with Skoop, a personalized video app available on Google Apps.
 Each number on the channel grid represents a specific touchpoint.
-In the implementation document, detailed instructions can be organized numerically by these touchpoints.
+In the production document, detailed instructions can be organized numerically by these touchpoints.

 Steps For Determining A Marketing Campaign’s Architecture